Mibu, Tochigi: Climate

 Mibu has a humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Mibu is 13.8 °C. The average annual rainfall is 1385 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.1 °C, and lowest in January, at around 2.4 °C.

 Demographics

-Per Japanese census data, the population of Mibu has remained relatively steadily over the past 30 years.
+Per Japanese census data, the population of Mibu has remained relatively steady over the past 30 years.

 History

 The remains of many burial mounds from the Kofun period can be found in Mibu.
 During the Edo period, the area was controlled by Mibu Domain under the Tokugawa shogunate.
 The jōkamachi which grew up around Mibu Castle was Mibu-shuku a post station on a branch the Nikkō Kaidō connecting Edo with the shrines at Nikkō.
-After the Meiji restoration, Mibu town and the villages of Inaba and Minami-Inukai were created within Shimotsuga District on April 1, 1889 with the creation of the modern municipalities system.
-Inaba merged with Mibu on November 3, 1954 followed by Minami-Inukai on July 28, 1955.
+After the Meiji restoration, Mibu town and the villages of Inaba and Minami-Inukai were created within Shimotsuga District on April 1, 1889, with the creation of the modern municipalities system.
+Inaba merged with Mibu on November 3, 1954, followed by Minami-Inukai on July 28, 1955.